 Read the latest posts about Timpson.

 Freshfields request information about unspent convictions once a job offer has been made.
-Convictions that are later disclosed are assessed on a case-by-case basis.
+Convictions are assessed on a case-by-case basis.
 The assessment and consideration of criminal convictions, focusing on the journey travelled by the individual since the crime was committed, is handled by the HR team at the same time as pre-employment checks.
 Freshfields publicise their fairer recruitment policy on their website.